AmenAnthem/speedrun-notes-shadows-over-riva/README.md

 - Fight fake queen
 - Use flute in front of wall
 - Go down
-- Split party to 1 dwarf or warrrior, dependening on most health
+- Split party to 1 dwarf or warrior, depending on most health
 - Save
 - Fight mirror image
 - Save